Made in England (Atomic Rooster album)

 Made in England is the fourth album by British rock band Atomic Rooster.
-Although previously known for generally having a progressive rock style, this album saw the band moving in more of a funk/soul direction, largely influenced by new singer Chris Farlowe.
-Apart from founder member Vincent Crane, the album was recorded by an entirely different lineup to that of the band's prior effort, In Hearing of Atomic Rooster.
+It saw the band moving from their previous generally progressive rock style in more of a funk/soul direction, largely influenced by new singer Chris Farlowe.
+The album was recorded by an entirely different lineup, apart from founder member Vincent Crane, to that of the band's prior effort, In Hearing of Atomic Rooster.
 Previous members John Du Cann and Paul Hammond had departed in protest at Crane's intended new musical direction.

 In the UK and Germany, original copies of the LP came wrapped in an actual denim sleeve.
 Later pressings came in a standard art sleeve.
 In the US, the record was issued on Elektra in the standard sleeve.
 It was further reissued in Germany in 1977, this time in yet another new sleeve and retitled This is Atomic Rooster.

 The only UK single from Made in England was "Stand by Me".

 The album reached #60 in Canada.